shadowezz/Productiv/docs/DeveloperGuide.md

 **MSS**

-1. User adds meeting
+1. User adds meeting.
-    Use case ends
+    Use case ends.

 **Extensions**

 * 1a.
-Invalid input
+Invalid input.

     * 1a1.
-Productiv shows an error message
+Productiv shows an error message.

-      Use case ends2
+      Use case ends.

 **Use case: `UC31 - Edit a meeting`**